 Ziggurat of Babylon

-Other well-known ziggurat of the ancient world are the Ziggurat of Babylon (also the tower of Babel) known as the Connection house of earth and sky.
+Other well-known element of the ancient world is the Ziggurat of Babylon (also the tower of Babel) known as the Connection house of earth and sky.

 Tower of Babel